Durgasravanipenumaka/Kernel/Notes.md

 ## Cross compiler :
 Being aon a machine, compiles for different machine.
 And generated code was not compiled on the own machine.
+Either OS is differentor processor architecture is different.
+This process is called cross compilation and the corresponding compiler is called cross compiler. whenever we are compiling for the different machine we are refering to that machine called target.
+X86/X64  -> intel architecture
+Target -> any architecture (arm,power pc,bare meta,Linux based,RTOS based)

+### c/c++ :
+Unbuntu  -> gcc(c compiler) and g++ (cpp compiler) Install gnu compilers : sudo apt-get install build-essentials

+- For cross compilation we have to consider :
+     - Hardware architecture
+     - Vendor/Manufacture

+- software SDK -> software development kit
+- It have libraries specific to controller/processor and cross compilation.
+- Vendors and manufactures have their to supply the libraries and cross compilers.
+- Libraries and cross compilers are mandatory for the cross compilations.

+- For cross compilations :
+Preparing the build using cross compilers
+1.path to the cross compiler.
+2.Full label/name of the cross compiler.

+CMAKE_C_COMPILER >> indicates tool for c compiler.
+CMAKE_CXX_COMPILER >> indicates tool for c++ compiler.

+These two compilers (c and c++) indicates /user/bin path.
+For cross compilation,modify these above macros (c and c++) with path of cross compiler. cmake seraching and checking gcc and g++ in default whether present or working or not.

+create <toolchain>.cmake file to provide the instructions to set cross compilation. cmake -DCMAKE_TOOLCHAIN_FILE = /path/to/cmake -toolchain.cmake ../path/to project/src
+Above command is used to set the cross compilation path.